Ask a Prepper

 You don’t need a real collapse to understand where things are going.
 Right now, the grid is being pushed harder than it should be.
 In fact, that pressure is coming from decisions that are already in motion.

-Even if the US grid is strong, the government is creating some of them on purpose.
+But even if the grid is strong, the government is deliberately causing blackouts.
 The reasons behind it will surprise you.

 The Real Cost of Bringing Industry Back Home